Living the Brand _

 How many times have you read about a new retail concept providing the ‘ultimate brand experience’ only to find, in reality, it falls short of this promise?
 Very often this is because traditional retail environments aren’t able to fully recreate the context required for consumers to immerse themselves in the brand and product offer.
 Recognising this shortfall, many forward-thinking brands across the globe are becoming more creative and blurring the boundaries between retail and hospitality to create environments that more naturally set us at ease and help us to ‘live’ the brand in the most literal sense.
-Here we explore some of the key design directions and most innovative initiatives shaping this trend...
+We explore some of the key design directions and most innovative initiatives shaping the growing trend of deep branded spaces…

 Progressive furniture retailers including John Lewis, Loaf, Swoon Editions and IKEA are eschewing the traditional room-set experience by turning their showrooms into spaces that closely resemble our own homes.
 Dubbed by many as the rise of the ‘apartment store’, these shoppable spaces help consumers to visualise their products in context in the most intimate and immersive ways.